 Competition: Many options out there

 Better Homes & Gardens Ultrasonic Aroma Diffuser: This diffuser also uses ultrasonic vibrations to diffuse oil and is way cheaper than the Vitruvi.
-Though it does not have the intermittent function, it has a versatile light feature that is bright and functional.
+Though it does not have an intermittent function, it has a versatile light feature that is bright and functional.

-Raindrop 2.0 Nebulizing Essential Oil Diffuser: The Raindrop 2.0 is different than ultrasonic technology.
+Raindrop 2.0 Nebulizing Essential Oil Diffuser: Raindrop 2.0 is different than ultrasonic technology.
 The wood base and glass reservoir give the diffuser a similar aesthetic to the natural look of the Vitruvi.
 However, this diffuser uses a function called “nebulizing” that doesn’t require water (and doesn’t act as a humidifier).
 Nebulizing is often considered the most effective form of aromatherapy but tends to run through oil quickly, plus the Raindrop is almost as expensive as the Vitruvi.